Nuitka/Nuitka-Action/README.md

           python-version: '3.x' # Version range or exact version of a Python version to use, using SemVer's version range syntax
           architecture: 'x64' # optional x64 or x86.
 Defaults to x64 if not specified

-      # Build python script into a stand-alone exe
+      # Build python script into a single execute or app folder (macOS)
       - uses: Nuitka/Nuitka-Action@main
         with:
           nuitka-version: main
           script-name: hello_world.py
-          mode: onefile
+          mode: app

       # Uploads artifact
       - name: Upload Artifact